-Drop-off locations in Melbourne and Sydney for corporate and interview appropriate attire for women.
+The only current drop-off location is in Richmond, Melbourne for corporate and interview appropriate attire for women.
 FFW are always in particular need of women’s fashion ranging from size 14 onwards.
 Additionally, they welcome donations of good quality casual and dress clothing and accessories to sell at their retail social enterprise, the Conscious Closet.
 All proceeds from sales at the Conscious Closet support Fitted for Work programs and services.

-Located in South Melbourne.
-Accepts work attire for both men & women.
-Limited opening times so please check their website for location and hours.
+Located in South Melbourne and previously known as Wear for Success.
+Donate your more casual work attire for both men & women (not suits).
+Also any internationally branded clothing to use in their seasonal fundraising sales.
+Limited opening times for donations so please check their website for opening hours.

 A free national recycling service for computers, computer accessories and TVs (e-waste).

 MUMS SUPPORTING FAMILIES IN NEED accepts a variety of items including clothing, groceries and baby needs.
 See information sheet below.